kdonthi/FastestConnections/README.md

 ## Running the program/Output
 The program can be run using `python3 main.py [INPUT_FILE_NAME]` and should produce an output like this: `B -- (1) --> C -- (1) --> D -- (2) --> E`, where nodes and costs in the lowest cost path are shown.

+The time taken to find the result will also be shown after.